The Influence Ceiling Nobody Names

 What to Expect

-The process begins with a Strategy Call — a diagnostic conversation that determines whether your leadership constraints involve the neural mechanisms Real-Time Neuroplasticity™ is designed to address.
+The process begins with a Strategy Call — a strategy conversation that determines whether your leadership constraints involve the neural mechanisms Real-Time Neuroplasticity™ is designed to address.
 This is a precision assessment, not an intake form.

 Following the assessment phase, Dr. Ceruto designs a structured protocol targeting the specific circuits identified in your presentation.
 The work occurs in the live context of your leadership environment — in the moments where social cognition activates, where influence succeeds or fails, where the mirror neuron system is either resonating or suppressed.
 There are no generic leadership frameworks applied regardless of neural presentation.